LaTableRouge/Mappps/readme.txt

 == Description ==

-Effortlessly add custom maps or store locators to your WordPress posts and pages with our intuitive plugin.
+A simple way to add custom maps or store locators to your WordPress posts and pages with our intuitive plugin.
 Ideal for contact pages, showcasing business locations, event venues, and more!

 ## Block Features